YourLocalDuck/CS-Skin-Analytics/README.md

 # Team

-This project is a work-in-progress and reflects ongoing efforts to build a comprehensive arbitrage platform for the Steam marketplace.
+This project is a work-in-progress and reflects ongoing efforts to build a comprehensive arbitrage platform for Steam marketplace items.
 Further contributions and developments are planned to enhance its capabilities and user experience.
+This project is currently being actively worked on by a single developer.